 Move More at Work

+It is important to move more at work.
 In our modern world, insufficient levels of physical activity and increased sedentary behaviour present grave risks to health.
-Prolonged sitting has even been described by some commentators as ‘the new smoking’.
+The World Health Organisation states that physical inactivity is the “4th leading risk factor for death worldwide”.
+In the UK, two hazards linked to physical inactivity, work-related stress and musculoskeletal disorders cause 80% of all workplace absenteeism*.
+Consequently, prolonged sitting has been described by some commentators as ‘the new smoking’.

 This Move More at Work course delivers a powerful message in a succinct and engaging way.
 It aims to raise awareness of the health risks associated with physical inactivity and sedentary behaviour.
 Against this context, participants are invited to consider how to improve their own behaviour.

 A range of free or low-cost methods of introducing more movement in the workplace are presented, helping to safeguard staff health and boost productivity at the same time.